 (SD) - faculty with special distinction

-Jennifer Crowell Stomberg, department head, Adult Cello Choir director, cello, Suzuki cello, groups (C, M, D) - WB & MB
+Jennifer Crowell Stomberg, department head, Cello Choir director, cello, Suzuki cello, groups (C, M, D) - WB & MB

 Shane Aaserud, double bass - WB

 Jacob Colby, violin - WB

 Nina Cottman, viola (M)- WB